fysnet/FYSOS/main/usb/utils/gdevdesc/readme.txt

  *             http://www.fysnet.net/osdesign_book_series.htm
  */

+Notes:

+1. These utilities will try to retrieve the Device Descriptor of any attached USB device.

+2. These utilities will only see a device attached to the root hub.
+   i.e.:  It will not detect a device plugged in to an external hub.

+3. Three of the four utilities, UHCI, OHCI, and XHCI, will see any device attached as a full- or low-speed device or a super-speed device (XHCI), simply because of the way the USB is designed.
+However, the EHCI utility will only work with high-speed devices.
+Because of the way the USB is designed, any low- or full-speed device will be handed off to the companion controller(s).
+When using the EHCI utility, be sure to test with high-speed devices only.

+4. If your machine has a Rate Matching Hub attached to the root port, these utilities may not see anything attached, since they will not extend past the hub.

+****** Important ******
+   Unfortunately, modern hardware no longer has 1.44m floppy drives and expects you to boot from a USB thumb drive.
+If this is the case, the System Management part of the BIOS/Firmware may keep control of the USB and not allow any of these utilities to see an attached device.
+I have experienced this on many newer model machines.

+   Unfortunately, I can only get these to work on a machine that I can completely turn off all BIOS/Firmware USB emulation.
+However, by doing so, you can no longer boot the USB thumb drive to get to the utilities to test them.

+   However, I hope the source code for these utilities will show you how to program your system drivers to be able to retrieve Device Descriptors.

 Notes common to all four utilities.

 1. The heap_alloc() function does not have a corresponding free() function.